 development investments or even critical expenditures.
 If uncontrolled, this

-could leads to states and national bankruptcy and major related
+could lead to states and national bankruptcy and major related

 larger than other critical socioeconomic budgets, this calls for major

-Consumers are the main engine of any economy, the less money
+Consumers are the main engine of the economy, the less money

 the consumer has to spend or invest, the less is the economic growth.
 By the